Victim Support

 Full time

-We have an exciting opportunity for a Victim Services & Engagement officer join the Victim Support team in Gwent, working 37.5 hours a week.
+We have an exciting opportunity for an Independent Domestic Violence Advisor specialising in supporting service users through the criminal court process to join the New Era team working 37.5 hours per week.
+The role will focus on the identifying risk and meeting the needs of those affected by domestic abuse.
+The role will be covering the pan Staffordshire will be required.
 Do you want to make a difference every day?
 Do you want to contribute to change & improvement for those who need it?
 Do you have resilience & adaptability?
 Can you work effectively with a focus on customer service and care?
-If yes, then we'd love to hear from you.
-What we offer: At Victim Support we believe in attracting & retaining the best people and offer a competitive rewards & benefits package including: Flexible working options including hybrid working 28 days annual leave plus Bank Holidays, rising to 33 days plus Bank Holidays An extra day off for your birthday & options to buy or sell annual leave Pension with 5% employer contribution Enhanced sick pay allowances, maternity & paternity payments High Street, retail, holiday, gym, entertainment & leisure discounts Access to our financial wellbeing hub & salary deducted finance Employee assistance programme & wellbeing support Access to EDI networks and colleague cafes Cycle to work scheme & season ticket loans Ongoing training & support with opportunities for career development & progression About the role: This role is based in Pontypool Police Station, Pontypool, it is offered on a hybrid working basis and there is a requirement for travel throughout the area.
-As a Victim Services & Engagement Officer you will be: Managing a caseload of Victims of Crime with the highest level of need, both directly, through in-depth, 1:1 support, and indirectly, by working other service providers.
-Undertaking face to face support, case-tracking and management.
-Carry out effective management of volunteers, assessing their competence to practice using national guidelines Promote the work of Victim Support by attending local community and public events You will need: Proven track record of successfully delivering a service and working directly with clients or service users in a statutory, voluntary or Multi-Agency Setting(s) Experience of Managing a caseload including complex case management.
-Understanding and knowledge of the requirement for confidentiality and safe working practice and maintenance of files in accordance with the data Protection Act and other legal requirements Understanding and knowledge of an active commitment to promoting equal opportunities and diversity.
-Experience of managing safeguarding issues and relevant legislation Managing, value, providing support and guidance to a team with a strong client service focus Ability to promote the work of a multi-agency hub Please see attached Job Description and Person Specification for further details.
+If yes, then we'd love to hear from you What we offer: At Victim Support we believe in attracting & retaining the best people and offer a competitive rewards & benefits package including: Flexible working options including hybrid working 28 days annual leave plus Bank Holidays, rising to 33 days plus Bank Holidays An extra day off for your birthday & options to buy or sell annual leave Pension with 5% employer contribution Enhanced sick pay allowances, maternity & paternity payments High Street, retail, holiday, gym, entertainment & leisure discounts Access to our financial wellbeing hub & salary deducted finance Employee assistance programme & wellbeing support Access to EDI networks and colleague cafes Cycle to work scheme & season ticket loans Ongoing training & support with opportunities for career development & progression About the role: This role will work across Staffordshire and Stoke on Trent.
+Hybrid working will be considered following successful completion of probationary period.
+Travel across the whole of Staffordshire will be required.
+As an IDVA you will be asked to: Provide a pro-active, high quality, frontline service to victims of domestic abuse through on-going risk assessment, individual safety planning, advocacy, emotional and practical support.
+Work within a multi-agency framework consisting of the MARAC and local partnership responses to domestic abuse to keep safety central to all services for victims of domestic abuse Promoting the service and raising awareness of issues arising, minimising barriers and improving access to support You will need: Experience of providing support those affected by domestic abuse Experience of undertaking need and risk assessments and creating safety plans Experience of the MARAC and other partnership processes Experience of multi agency working Please see attached Job Description and Person Specification for further details.
 About Us: Victim Support (VS) is an independent charity providing a range of specialist services to people who have been affected by crime across England and Wales.
 We work towards a world where there are fewer victims but who have stronger rights, better support and a real influence in the Criminal Justice System.
 Everyone at VS is driven by our Vision Ambitions and Values to play their part in making a difference for those who experience crime and traumatic events.
 Working for VS gives you the opportunity to play a key role in a national charity providing high quality services to victims and witnesses and being a vital force for change.
 Victim Support are committed to recruiting with care and to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
 Background checks and Disclosed Barring Service checks may be required.
 Victim Support strives to represent the diverse communities we serve and are passionate about creating an environment where all staff and volunteers feel respected and heard.
 Being a diverse organisation with an inclusive culture is integral to us being able to meet our aim of ensuring that anyone who is a victim of crime gets the support they need.
 As part of our commitment to the Race at Work Charter we particularly welcome applicants from Black, Asian and minority ethnic communities.
 VS is also a Disability Confident Employer and we provide a Guaranteed Interview Scheme for candidates that are disabled and meet all essential criteria for a role.
 If you have a disability, a learning difficulty such as dyslexia or a medical condition which you believe may affect your performance during any aspect of our selection process, we'll be happy to make reasonable adjustments to enable you to perform at your best.
 How to apply: To apply for this role please follow the link below to the Jobs page on our website and complete the application form demonstrating how you meet the essential shortlisting criteria.
 We look forward to hearing from you.
 We reserve the right to close this vacancy early, if we receive enough suitable applications to take forward to interview prior to the published closing date.
 If you have already registered & started an application, then we will contact you to advise of the amended closing date wherever possible.

 Full time